 Example: We partnered with Zendesk to create The Zendesk Customer Satisfaction Index, a report that includes insights from an analyzation of key help desk metrics.
 The report design presents the data in a straightforward manner and uses design elements like color to call out interesting insights.

 When your brain sees visual information, it identifies, recalls, and ultimately stores those images in your memory.
 Visualizations trigger your brain to reference long-term memory, making your brain connect to already stored information while cementing new concepts.
-(Learn more about the elements of a memorable data visualization, according to MIT research.)

 As John Medina says in Brain Rules, “Hear a piece of information, and three days later you’ll remember 10% of it.
 Add a picture, and you’ll remember 65%.”